whitneyburton/portfolios/students/1801-front/jack-laird/20180301-jack-laird-m1.md

 ## B: Individual Work & Projects

 The individual work and projects consisted of Number Guesser, the first project of the mod that includes HTML, CSS, and JavaScript, and three static comp projects.
-The static comp projects are each comp recreations that require you to follow a certain format but give you liberties on certain parts of the design.
+The static comp projects are each comp recreations that require you to follow a certain format but give you liberties on parts of the design.
 They're intended to keep you working on your HTML and CSS abilities while allowing you to use a little JavaScript.
-Each comp grows in complexity and pushes you to extend your knowledge in both CSS and HTMl.
+Each comp grows in complexity and pushes you to extend your knowledge in both CSS and HTML.
 Learning these skills is crucial to being a developer because often times you are asked to recreate a design down to the pixel.

 #### Number Guesser